little-red-rover/lrr-docs/docs/assembly.md

 # Kit Assembly

+This tutorial will guide you through assembling your rover.
+It should take around 15 minutes.

+## Bill Of Materials

-First, make sure you have all of the following materials in your box:
+First, make sure your kit has all the required materials:

 | Item | Picture |
 | ---- | ------- |